kanisterio/demo/webinar/cncf.io/script.md

         namespace: mysql-test
         resource: ""
 ```
 You see an artifacts section is there now.
-The output artifacts of the previous actionset is becomed the input artifcat of the new action.
+The output artifacts of the previous actionset becomes the input artifact of the new action.
 This way the restore action can consume the dump on the s3 profile and execute the restoration.

 Mi.
-I start to get the idea this is really prowerful to write quickly datamanagement operations.
+I start to get the idea this is really powerful to write quickly data management operations.
 But I really wonder how you define a blueprint.

 Ma.
 Ah, let's speak about that in the next video.